SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Client_Requirements.md

 ### Optional software

-- Web Services Enhancements (WSE) 2.0 SP3 for Microsoft .NET

-  Optional package, only to be installed if the client will connect to DataMiner servers using web services instead of .NET Remoting.

-- Microsoft Visio (Standard or Professional, version 2003 or later)
+**Microsoft Visio (Standard or Professional, version 2013 or later)**:

 Optional software, only to be installed for users who will be creating or adapting Microsoft Visio drawings.